siewla/mvp-invest-dashboard/README.md

 - **Parent**: Full access to data (can add new family members, add/remove/topup/withdraw portfolio) and chat.
 - **Child**: View-only dashboard to self portfolio with chat access.
-- **Co-Parent**: View-only access to all portoflio and chat access.
+- **Co-Parent**: View-only access to all portfolios and chat access.

 ### MVP Features